Welcome

 • The general prohibition under FSMA 2000 requires authorisation to carry out regulated activities.

-• Regulated activities include a wide range of financial services, defined in secondary legislation.
+• Regulated activities include a wide range of financial services, defined in secondary legislation; the RAO requires a specified activity, specified investment, and “by way of business.”

-• The authorisation process involves meeting threshold conditions and ongoing supervision.
+• The authorisation process involves meeting threshold conditions and ongoing supervision; permissions are specific and can be varied or withdrawn.

-• Solicitors may rely on DPB exemptions for incidental regulated activities, but must comply with all rules.
+• Solicitors may rely on DPB exemptions for incidental regulated activities, but must comply with SRA financial services rules (status disclosure, records, commissions, custody).

-• Risk-based regulation means regulators focus on the greatest risks to their objectives.
+• Risk-based regulation means regulators focus on the greatest risks to their objectives; supervision and enforcement are proportionate to impact and likelihood.

-• Solicitors must identify when their work overlaps with financial regulation and ensure proper authorisation.
+• Solicitors must identify when their work overlaps with financial regulation and ensure proper authorisation or exemption; breaches can result in criminal and civil penalties and disciplinary action.

 Key Terms and Concepts